Steel Prophet: History

-In March 2007, Steve Kachinsky announced that Rick Mythiasin rejoined the band.
-On May 4, 2008, the new song Trickery Of The Scourge, with Rick as vocalist, was uploaded to the official Steel Prophet MySpace site.
+In March 2007, Kachinsky announced that Mythiasin rejoined the band.
+On May 4, 2008, the new song Trickery Of The Scourge, with Mythiasin as vocalist, was uploaded to the official Steel Prophet MySpace site.
 It was also announced that plenty of new songs were being recorded.

 The 2008 release The Shallows Of Forever by Steel Legacy Records consists of very old recordings from a time before the band had even released their first demo Inner Ascendance.

-In February 2011, Steve Kachinsky announced on the official Steel Prophet internet forum that the band has got 8 songs ready and will start recording the new album when another 6 songs will be done.
+In February 2011, Kachinsky announced on the official Steel Prophet internet forum that the band has got 8 songs ready and will start recording the new album when another 6 songs will be done.
 The album will contain a new metal version of the fun-song Oleander that was the outro of their 2001 album Book Of The Dead.

 Over the course of 2014, the band began re-releasing their previous albums as remastered vinyl editions, starting with the release of The Goddess Principle on January 31 (limited to 400 pcs worldwide, including a limited to 150 pcs worldwide edition with black & white splatter look and bonus Steel Prophet logo pin and patch) and continuing with the Continuum EP and Into the Void combined on one release on September 19 (CD version including a limited Steel Prophet logo patch) and November 28 (vinyl version, including a limited to 150 pcs worldwide blue vinyl edition with Steel Prophet logo pin).

-On July 8, 2014, Steel Prophet released their long-awaited album Omniscient featuring Rick Mythiasin's vocals once again.
+On July 8, 2014, Steel Prophet released their long-awaited album Omniscient featuring Mythiasin's vocals once again.
 On March 18, the album was also released on vinyl (including a limited to 150 pcs worldwide mint-green vinyl edition).

-On August 8, 2015, Rick Mythiasin announced on his official projects Facebook page that he was no longer in Steel Prophet.
+On August 8, 2015, Mythiasin announced on his official projects Facebook page that he was no longer in Steel Prophet.

 On February 2, 2019, Steel Prophet has announced in its official Facebook site new singer R.D.
 Liapakis of Mystic Prophecy and upcoming new studio album The God Machine in 2019.